ESA-VirES/VirES/README.md

 NOTE: The repository does not cover the autonomous Cloud-free Coverage Assembly.

-### VirES installation
+### VirES for Swarm installation

-In this section the VirES installation is described.
+This section describes the VirES installation

 #### Prerequisites